anonfoxer2/Userscripts/README.md

-# userscripts
+# Anonfoxer's Userscripts
-Various userscripts i've made
+Various userscripts I've made for various purposes.

+The folder `mature` contains userscripts for adult websites or that concern serious topics.